Digitized field notes bring detail to the history of land surveying in Indiana

 The map and articles about the development of the autocamps are fascinating.
 They sit in an idyllic sweet spot of the automobile era – seemingly full of optimism, freedom, comradery and adventure.
 Happy trails and cheers to that!

 The Denver Public Library has some photographs of what the autocamps looked like.
-This photo shows the City Park motor camp in Denver.
-This one shows the Overland Park motor camp, also in Denver.
+This photo shows the Overland Park motor camp in Denver.
 Find more images online through the Digital Public Library of America

 This post was written by Monique Howell, Indiana Collection supervisor.